Efficient comparison of independence structures of log-linear models: Structure comparison between log-linear models

 \begin{example} By using Eq.~\ref{eq:DP} for defining $\modelA$ and $\modelB$ from \autoref{ex:dmodel}, the only assertions needed correspond to the fifth row in Table~\ref{table:complexity} (the case where $W=\emptyset$ and $|U|=2$).
 To compare $\mathcal{D}(\modelA)$ and $\mathcal{D}(\modelB)$, we would have to test these 24 assertions on each of them in order to produce the values of the confusion matrix, instead of the 96 per model of the exhaustive dependency model. \end{example}

-To prove the validity of this reduced comparison we will prove that the errors $(FP+FN)$ computed over the fully-contextualized confusion matrix is a metric, that is, that it satisfies the properties of \emph{non-negativity}, \emph{discrimination}, \emph{symmetry} and \emph{triangle inequality}.
+To validate this reduced comparison we will prove that the errors $(FP+FN)$ computed over the fully-contextualized confusion matrix is a metric, which means that it satisfies the properties of \emph{non-negativity}, \emph{discrimination}, \emph{symmetry} and \emph{triangle inequality}.
 The proof that the fully-contextualized accuracy is a distance is rather long, and thus has been postponed to ~\autoref{T:distance} in Section~\ref{sec:distance}.
-To give an intuition of how FC conditioning sets can represent arbitrary structures, we introduce the following example.
+To give an intuition of how FC conditioning sets can represent arbitrary structures, we introduce the following example:

 \begin{example} Let ${M}$ be a model over 3 binary variables $X_V$, $V=\{0,1,2\}$.
 Suppose $M$ is saturated except for the context-specific independence $\ci{X_1}{X_2}{X_0=1}$.
 Using the representation proposed by Eq.~\ref{eq:DP}, its structure can be written as